b3xul/ezshop/Deliverables/DesignDocument.md

 Date: 27/04/2021

-Version: 1.1 (24/05/2021)
+Version: 1.1 (26/05/2021)
+Changes:
-Changes: some classes deleted from 'Model packages' diagram (LoyaltyCard, Credit, Debit, AccountBook) and subsequential correction of the 'Verification traceability matrix'.
+<br>-Model packages: some classes deleted (LoyaltyCard, Credit, Debit, AccountBook) and subsequential correction of the 'Verification traceability matrix'.
+<br>-Low level design: collapsed all DAO classes in just one EZShopDAO

 Version: 1.0